 Dyeing bait to a specific blue color decreases visibility of the bait by reducing its contrast with the sea surface.
 Fishermen thaw the bait to increase sink rates and to allow a more effective penetration of the blue dye.
-Almost all bait used in the Hawaii longline fisheries consists of the fishes mackerel (saba), sardines, and saury (sanma).
+Almost all bait used in the Hawaii longline fisheries consists of the fishes mackerel (saba), sardines, saury (sanma), and beginning in 2022, herring and milkfish.
 NMFS prohibits the use of squid bait in the shallow-set fishery to reduce sea turtle interactions.
 While fishermen may still use squid in the deep-set fishery, the squid bait costs more than some fish bait and is, thus, less preferred.